 Among the lesser known rights held by each American citizen is the right to due process.
 This means that the government cannot take away a citizen's life, liberty, or property interest without giving them notice and a fair hearing.
-This right to due process often comes up when the government needs to take someone's property for public use.
+The right to due process is enshrined in the Fourteenth Amendment to the U.S. Constitution.
+The right to due process often comes up when the government needs to take someone's property for public use.
 However, sometimes government employees have a property interest in their jobs, and are entitled to due process before they can be fired.

 Not every government employee has a right to due process.
 The right only exists when the employee has a property interest in his job.
+For example, a public employee who doesn't have a contract or a legitimate claim of entitlement (a tenured public school teacher, for instance) is typically not entitled to due process.
 An employee has a property interest when:

 - A written or implied contract states that the employee has a property interest.